RayRizzling/lightning-trading-bot/README.md

     cargo run
     ```

-    The bot will start streaming real-time price data, process signals, and execute trades based on the configured strategy (last is planned).
+    The bot will stream real-time price data, process signals, and execute trades based on the configured strategy.

 ## Configuration